We in science are spoiled by the success of mathematics. Mathematics is the study of problems so simple that they have good solutions.

 Meaning

-In the quote “We in science are spoiled by the success of mathematics.
-Mathematics is the study of problems so simple that they have good solutions.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that adaptability helps us grow.
+“We in science are spoiled by the success of mathematics.
+Mathematics is the study of problems so simple that they have good solutions.” presents a viewpoint centered on life.
+It implies that every moment carries its own meaning and encourages us to remember that adaptability helps us grow.

 Theme